roybaer/foss_sci_drivers/README.md

 - Small size

 Note:
-The driver has not been optimized for speed, yet.
+Only some parts of the driver have already been optimized for speed.
-A speed-up of factor two or three should be possible.
+The mouse cursor, for instance, is still implemented in a very naive way.

 Assembling
 ----------